Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 - A lot of indirect spend occurs, which is often harder to control since it covers the transactions not directly related to manufacturing the company’s products and services.

-Standard practices used to streamline procurement, such as the adoption of software-based spend management, can certainly help cut down on maverick spending, but we’re going to go into some specifics to help out any businesses that truly struggle with rogue spend.
+Standard practices that streamline procurement, such as adopting software-based spend management, can help reduce maverick spending.
+But we will go into some specifics to help businesses struggling with rogue spending.

 What Types of Maverick Spend Exist?

-Maverick spend by definition involves uncontrolled and unpredictable spending, but there are varying degrees with which both of these traits manifest.
+Maverick spend, by definition, involves uncontrolled and unpredictable spending, but there are varying degrees with which both traits manifest.

 - Uncontrolled and unknown: An invoice without an associated contract received from a vendor you haven’t worked with before.

 - Partly controlled and partly known: An incomplete invoice sent from a vendor you are familiar with.
-For instance, you might know the identity of the supplier but aren’t aware of the details of what was purchased.
+For instance, you might know the supplier’s identity but aren’t aware of the details of what was purchased.

-- Partly controlled and known: You have a contract and an approved vendor, but some of the details of the transaction are missing.
+- Partly controlled and known: You have a contract and an approved vendor, but some transaction details are missing.

-Regardless of what type, maverick spending can happen almost anywhere for any type of purchase, from advertising to SaaS subscriptions, to manufacturing and professional services.
+Regardless of the type, maverick spending can happen almost anywhere for any type of purchase, from advertising to SaaS subscriptions to office supplies, manufacturing, and professional services.

 Why Is It Important To Control Spend?

 Maverick spending is inefficient spending, as it doesn’t adhere to the contract terms your procurement professionals worked so hard to craft.
-The result can range from:
+The impact of maverick spending can range from:

 - Missing out on savings compared to properly negotiated contracts.

-- Reduced quality control, as the goods purchased aren’t curated and are likely of inferior quality.
+- Reduced quality control, as the goods purchased aren’t curated through strategic sourcing and are likely of inferior quality.

 - Loss of trust with vendors as a result of potential breaches of contract.
 You also run the risk of regulatory non-compliance when you work with unknown suppliers.

-- Wasted time from the accounting teams who need to reconcile the books as a result of rogue spending.
-Having way too many transactions from too many vendors cuts down on procurement team efficiency.
+- Wasted time from the accounting teams who need to reconcile the books due to rogue spending.
+Having too many transactions from too many vendors reduces procurement team efficiency.

 - Inaccurate budgeting, as you can’t know for sure if you have been spending within budget or overspending, making budget planning and saving more difficult.